Singapore Air in talks over stake in Korea budget carrier Jeju Air

 Since Goh Choon Phong became SIA chief executive in 2011, it launched Singapore-based long-haul low-cost carrier Scoot, which then set up an affiliate in Thailand, as well as Vistara, an Indian full-service airline with conglomerate Tata Sons.

-SIA also increased its stake in Australian full-service carrier Virgin Australia Holdings and troubled short-haul low-cost carrier Tiger Airways, a key defence against Southeast Asian rivals such as AirAsia and Qantas Airways Ltd affiliate Jetstar Asia.
+SIA also increased its stake in Australian full-service carrier Virgin Australia Holdings (VAH.AX) and troubled short-haul low-cost carrier Tiger Airways, a key defense against Southeast Asian rivals such as AirAsia (AIRA.KL) and Qantas Airways Ltd (QAN.AX) affiliate Jetstar Asia.

 Singapore Airlines, Jeju Air and Jeju parent Aekyung Group have been in talks since late last year over a possible stake sale, a Jeju Air spokesman said.